CarlosLanderas/codemotion2017-netcore-arm-realtime-with-raspberrypi/README.md

 **Source code for Codemotion 2017 talk**

- A real time application that broadcasts real time buses position in madrid from raspberry pi using .net core 2.0 (C#) and published with ARM architecture to execute it in Raspbian Stretch version.
+ A real time application that broadcasts buses position in madrid from raspberry pi using .net core 2.0 (C#) and published with ARM architecture to execute it in Raspbian Stretch version.

  This application uses  Azure Relay Hybrid connections service as broadcasting service and the program that has the listener role is developed with Node Js.